Jinal3779/TODO/README.md

 # TODO List Manager

 A to-do list application enhances task management by facilitating efficient task writing, organization, and prioritization.
 It empowers users to manage, prioritize, and set deadlines for tasks, thereby boosting productivity.
-This repository encompasses all essential files for the MyProductivity App, a Django Application incorporating APIs to enable CRUD operations, along with basic HTML/CSS for the client-side (frontend) user interface.
+This repository encompasses all essential files for the todo_drf App, a Django Application incorporating APIs to enable CRUD operations, along with basic HTML/CSS for the client-side (frontend) user interface.
 Additionally, the application features a User-Authentication system to store user-specific tasks.
 Refer to the comprehensive README.md documentation for a clearer understanding of the operational architecture and additional features.

 ## Demo Link